dccxix/coine.rs/Pages/Pieter_Wuille.md

 ## Background

-Pieter Wuille was born and raised in Belgium, and is currently living in Zurich, Switzerland.
+Pieter Wuille was born and raised in Belgium, and is currently living in Switzerland[4].
 He studied computer science at the prestigious University of Leuven, from 2002 to 2007.
 He also has a background in mathematics and science, and has taken various courses.
-His education also includes a PhD in these subjects.
+His education also includes a PhD in these subjects[1].

 ## Work Experience